aerisweather/react-mapsgl/README.md

 > yarn develop
 ```

+You will need to rename `.env.txt` to `.env` at the root of this repo and add the necessary AerisWeather and third-party mapping keys before running `yarn develop`.

 Open the `examples/src/index.ts` file and swap out the rendered component based on your desired mapping library:

 ```typescript